Royal Institute of Health Sciences (Bhutan): Physiotherapy

-The RIHS offers a 2 years of certificate program in Physiotherapy, following which the students work for a few more months in the general referral hospital, and are then sent out to provide services in various districts across the country.
+The RIHS offers a two-years certificate program in Physiotherapy, following which the students work for a few more months in the general referral hospital, before servicing various districts across the country.

-Other Courses
+Health Assistants and Technicians

-The institute also trains health assistants, basic health workers, and technicians of various other disciplines such as laboratory, dental, medical radiography, ophthalmology and operation theater.
+The institute also trains health assistants, basic health workers and technicians of various other disciplines such as laboratory, dental, medical radiography, ophthalmology and operating theater.